 If we are sending a high-current signal down a lead (such as connecting a loudspeaker to our power amp) or we are sending a signal over a long distance (such as a telephone line) we are concerned with transferring maximum power.
 The circuit impedance at the driving end of the cable is called the source impedance and the circuit impedance at the receiving end is called the load impedance.
 We can show with some simple arithmetic that maximum power is transferred when the source impedance equals the load impedance.
-However, with a small signal (such as the output from a guitar pickup) we are usually concerned with maintaining the voltage of the signal.
+However, with a small signal (such as the output from a guitar pickup) over a short distance we are usually concerned with maintaining the voltage of the signal.

 Low impedance source – high impedance load